pauloscardoso/pauloscardoso/README.md

 ## Hello, World!
 Welcome to my GitHub!

  -  I'm Paulo, from Brazil. 👋
- -  I'm Software Engineering, working as a Front-End and Mobile development.
+ -  I'm Software Engineering, working as Front-End and Mobile development.

    🛠️ My current stack:

     🌎 Front-end Web with React
     📲 Front-end Mobile with React Native
     📡 Back-end with Node.js